MicroStrategy/embedding-sdk-docs/docs/support-for-different-authentication-environments/multiple-modes.md

 `applicationType` must be unset or equal to `35`.
 Because the implementation of Embedding SDK is based on login as a Library user, which uses the param of `applicationType:35`.

-1. To use a dossier from your Library Server, make the following changes to the code:
+1. To use a dashboard from your Library Server, make the following changes to the code:

    1. Configure the path to the Embedding SDK javascript file, replacing `https://demo.microstrategy.com/MicroStrategyLibraryInsights` with your Library Server URL.